 Expiration of Enhanced Tax Credits

-The CBO projects that 4.2 million more people will be uninsured in 2038 if enhanced ACA tax credit expire.
+The CBO projects that 4.2 million more people will be uninsured in 2034 if enhanced ACA tax credits expire.
 The enhanced premium tax credits were originally passed by Congress in the American Rescue Plan Act (ARPA) and extended under the Inflation Reduction Act (IRA), but they are set to expire at the end of 2025.
-The enhanced tax credits both increased the amount of financial help for those already eligible under the ACA and expanded eligibility to those making more than four times poverty ($124,800 for a family of four in 2025).
+The enhanced tax credits both increased the amount of financial help for those already eligible under the ACA and expanded eligibility to those making more than four times poverty ($124,800 for a family of four in 2025), capping premium payments for a benchmark plan at 8.5% of their income.
 On average, the enhanced tax credits have reduced premium payments by $705 a year on average for enrollees receiving tax credits.

 The enhanced premium tax credits have led to the ACA Marketplace more than doubling in size since 2020.
 States that President Trump won account for 88% of Marketplace enrollment growth since 2020.
-In some of these states, such as Florida, Texas, and Georgia, at least 10% of the population in a majority of congressional districts is now enrolled in a Marketplace plan.
+In some of these states, like Texas and Georgia, at least 10% of the population in a majority of congressional districts is now enrolled in a Marketplace plan.
+In Florida, at least 10% of the population in all congressional districts is enrolled in the ACA Marketplace.

 The expiration of the enhanced tax credits is expected to cause ACA enrollees’ out-of-pocket premium payments to increase by over 75% on average, with people in some states seeing their payments more than double on average.
 Lower-income and older enrollees, as well those who live in states that have not expanded Medicaid, are expected to see the most significant premium payment increases.